8 Simple Strategies to Train Your Dog Not to Bite

 4. Offer appropriate chew toys

-Chewing is a natural behavior for dogs—especially puppies.
-Instead of letting them gnaw on your hands or furniture, provide safe chew toys.
+Chewing is natural for dogs, especially puppies.
+Instead of letting them chew on hands or furniture, provide safe chew toys.

 5. Correct unwanted biting behavior

-When your dog nips, stay calm and redirect them to an appropriate behavior.
+When your dog nips, stay calm and redirect them.

-- Avoid scolding or physical corrections—these can make your dog fearful and increase anxiety-based biting.
+Avoid scolding or physical corrections—these can increase fear-based biting.

 6. Address teething in puppies